“Because every picture has a story to tell…”

 As I am turning 50 in July, I decided to do my first ever one-man exhibition.

 It felt appropriate to have this exhibition at Kotze Art Gallery as Floris, my brother, and Anine, his wife, are the owners of this wonderful space.
-The gallery itself is beautiful and the setting will compliment my paintings.
+The gallery itself is beautiful and the setting will complement my paintings.

 This is an exhibition for celebration on the one side, but also a gratitude exhibition to show my appreciation for so many clients who believed in my art and supported me over all these years.